 However, sometimes the cause of the dementia can be confirmed definitively only when a sample of brain tissue is removed and examined under a microscope.
 This procedure is sometimes done after death during an autopsy.

 For most dementias, no treatment can restore mental function.
-However, treating disorders that are worsening the dementia sometimes slows mental decline.
+However, treating disorders that are causing or worsening dementia can sometimes stop or reverse the dementia.
+Such disorders include an underactive thyroid, a subdural hematoma, normal-pressure hydrocephalus, and vitamin B12 deficiency.
+When such disorders develop in people who already have dementia, treating them sometimes slows mental decline.
 For people who have dementia and depression, antidepressants (such as sertraline and paroxetine) and counseling may help, at least temporarily.
 For alcoholics who have dementia, abstaining from alcohol sometimes results in long-term improvement.
 Drugs that may be making the dementia worse, such as sedatives and drugs that affect brain function, are stopped if possible.
 For people who have an underactive thyroid gland, thyroid hormone replacement may be effective.